Civic Center Parking Structure Renovation

 1. When will construction take place?

-Construction is scheduled from late November 2025 through March 2026, with most exterior work occurring in January and February 2026.
+Construction is scheduled from late November 2025 through late Spring 2026, with most exterior work occurring in March and April 2026.

 2. What are the construction work hours?